smcclab/smc-course/01-policies.md

 your deadlines if you let the convenor know **at least one week out** from any deadline.

+### Word limits {#word-limits}

+Max word count limits are provided for the written assessment tasks in this course and we expect you to stay within those limits.
+That said, if you can't quite fit what you want to say, you may exceed the word count by 10% before you start to lose marks.

 ### Appeals {#appeals}

 From the date that your marks for any assessment item are released